FullStackOfPancakes84/ansible-apache2-webserver/README.md

 3. `> /etc/haproxy/haproxy.cfg`
 4. `sudo nano /etc/haproxy/haproxy.cfg`

 Your haproxy.cfg file should now be a blank slate.
-Copy and paste the following code into it, taking care to replace the IP addresses in the bottom two lines with those of your remaining 2 pi's.
+Copy and paste the following code into it, taking care to replace the IP addresses mentioned with those of your remaining 2 pi's.

 5.
 ```